ency-l/Fiji-Scripts/README.md

 Updated: 2025-05-21

-Only this repo and the contents of __Drive 8\Alex\4_IJ Macros__ are maintained.
+> Only this repo and the contents of <ins>Drive 8\Alex\4_IJ Macros</ins> are maintained.
 Copies of scripts in other places might be dated.

 ## File list